primajatnika271995/Crypto/README.md

 - [ ] Asymmetry Cipher

 ## Integration
-This is a Swift Package.
 It's very easy to integrate, you just need Swift Package Manager, which is already installed with XCode.
 In Xcode, you can choose File->Swift Packages->Add Pakcage dependancies, and add https://github.com/LoniQin/Crypto.
 ## Symmetry Cipher
 ### How to use